GET TO KNOW US

 Combining his skills as an Aircrewman, Pilot and Paramedic on EMS helicopters around Australia and in the Solomon Islands has given him a unique insight into EMS operations.

 Dave maintains currencies in all areas of aviation and paramedicine.
-He flies as a helicopter flight instructor, trains Aircrewman NGV instructors whilst working on-road as a paramedic in Qld.
+He flies as a helicopter flight instructor, trains Aircrewman NVG instructors whilst working on-road as a paramedic in Qld.